pgardias/forgery-recognition/docs/index.md

 ## What features make handwriting styles unique?

 The ability to extract an author’s style from handwritten text proves a difficult problem to this day.
-Everyone has a unique style that is made up of many different variables such as spacing between letters, whether letters are connected or not (called ligatures), size of letters, and so on.
+Everyone has a unique style that is made up of many different variables such as spacing between letters, whether letters are connected by ligatures, size of letters, and so on.
 It is important to note that these are not static features and all vary greatly between handwritten samples by the same author, so handwriting can be thought of as many distributions of independent features stacked on top of each other.
 Furthermore, handwriting needs to be evaluated at the character level and then the word level otherwise certain features such as ligatures will be lost.
 Therefore, it is very hard to identify what exactly makes a handwriting style unique, in one paper about attempting to identify authors from handwritten text researchers found their technique could not identify individual authors in a dataset of around 4,000 words but could simply groups words into classes of similar families of styles [2].
 Note that depending on which language you are using and the dataset it may be possible to identify authors.

 Therefore, to extract style from handwritten text there are only a few techniques available.
 These techniques depend on the way the handwritten text is represented as data, which in turn determines how style is represented.